andrewmolyuk/golang-react-boilerplate/README.md

 ### make build

 This command is used to build the project for production.
+It can be run separatelly for each of the projects : `make build-web` or `make build-users` for example.

 ### make compose-up